ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 born” is to speak of myself as having an uncaused point of departure within the realm of the continuous, an absolute beginning not comprehensible to the explanatory intelligence.

+- As such a phenomenon birth repeats nothing; it is not the outcome of the past but the recasting of a drama already under way

 - Theatrically, my birth is an event of plotted repetition.
 I am born as another member of my family and my culture.
 Who I am is a question